aps831/workstation/README.md

 The following playbooks have been created:

--   `md-desktop-backup.yml` - install backup dependencies for m-d;
+-   `md-desktop-backup.yml` - install backup dependencies for m-d on md-desktop;
--   `md-desktop-core.yml` - install core dependencies for m-d;
+-   `md-desktop-core.yml` - install core dependencies for m-d on md-desktop;
+-   `md-laptop-backup.yml` - install backup dependencies for m-d on md-laptop;
+-   `md-laptop-core.yml` - install core dependencies for m-d on md-laptop;
 -   `thor-backup.yml` - install backup dependencies for thor;
 -   `thor-core.yml` - install core dependencies for thor;
 -   `thor-restore.yml` - install minimal dependencies in order to bootstrap a restore of thor;